-Having built up a wealth of experience administering the Scottish Government's national fuel poverty scheme, Warmworks is well-placed to administer this and other projects across the UK.
+Having built up a wealth of experience administering the Scottish Government's national fuel poverty scheme, Warmworks is well-placed to manage this and other contracts across the UK.

-Warmworks manages these schemes, identifying and coordinating experienced and qualified experts to survey, design and install measures that will improve the energy usage of vulnerable homeowners and reduce CO2 emissions.
-These measures can include the installation of various types of insulation, solar panels and heat pumps.
+Warmworks manages these schemes, identifying and coordinating experienced and qualified experts to survey, design and install energy efficiency improvements that will improve the energy usage of vulnerable homeowners and reduce CO2 emissions.
+These improvements can include the installation of various types of insulation, solar panels and heat pumps.